ziko1415/DJVM/README.md

   - _Important:_ If you have more or less than 5 sliders, you must edit the sketch to match what you have
 - After flashing, check the serial monitor.
 You should see a constant stream of values separated by a pipe (`|`) character, e.g. `0|240|1023|0|483|0`
   - When you move a slider, its corresponding value should move between 0 and 1023
-- Congratulations, you're now ready to run the deej executable!
+- Congratulations, you're now ready to run the DJVM executable!

 ## How to run